 In Thailand, the Chinese envoy met with Thai Prime Minister Anutin Charnvirakul, Defense Minister Nattaphon Narkphanit, Supreme Commander Ukrit Boontanon, and Eksiri Pintaruchi, Permanent Secretary for Foreign Affairs of Thailand.

-China is highly concerned about the current situation along the Cambodia-Thailand border, and is deeply saddened by the casualties and displacement caused by the conflict, to which it extends its sincere sympathies, Deng said, according to the release from the Chinese Foreign Ministry.
+China is highly concerned about the current situation along the Cambodia-Thailand border, and is deeply saddened by the casualties and displacement caused by the conflict, over which it extends its sincere sympathies, Deng said, according to the release from the Chinese Foreign Ministry.

-The most urgent priority is to achieve an immediate ceasefire, halt the fighting, and resume dialogue to resolve the border dispute through peaceful means, he said.
+The most urgent priority is to achieve an immediate ceasefire, halt the fighting and resume dialogue to resolve the border dispute through peaceful means, he said.

 China supports ASEAN's mediation efforts and supports the important role of the ASEAN observer mission in monitoring a ceasefire.
 China stands ready once again to help create conditions and provide a platform for dialogue and negotiations between the two sides.
 China hopes that Cambodia and Thailand will move toward each other, work to restore mutual trust, and rebuild peace along the border, Deng noted.

-Both Cambodia and Thailand expressed appreciation for China's continued efforts to promote peace and talks in a manner acceptable to all parties, according to the Chinese Foreign Ministry.
+Both Cambodia and Thailand have expressed appreciation for China's continued efforts to promote peace and talks in a manner acceptable to all parties, according to the Chinese Foreign Ministry.

-They reaffirmed their commitment to peace, expressed hope for achieving a sustainable ceasefire, and said they are willing to maintain close communication with China to help de-escalate tensions and restore peace and stability in the Cambodia-Thailand border areas at an early date, the ministry said.
+They reaffirmed their commitment to peace, expressed hope for achieving a sustainable ceasefire, and said they are willing to maintain close communication with China to help de-escalate tensions and restore peace and stability in Cambodia-Thailand border areas at an early date, the ministry said.